+VII.
 Conclusion

-Le Patourel, as we have seen, describes the medieval Jurats as "the custodians of local customary law."
-In more recent times, however, it is clear that the ascertainment of customary law on a particular point can be extremely difficult even for trained lawyers and then is usually subject to some debate.
-One can understand, therefore, why the reforms in Jersey, and those of 1950 and 1964137 in Guernsey, now require the Judges to determine and apply the law rather than the Jurats.
-Whilst the appointment of lawyers from outside the Channel Islands to sit as Judges in both the Royal Court and the Court of Appeal is an extremely useful resource, there is, however, the danger of the local law subtly changing as a result.138 Le Patourel expresses the opinion that the cessation of regular judicial visits by English judges in the Islands after 1331, was significant because it meant that "local law was left to develop, unhindered, in its own way."139 Some may argue, therefore, that our most senior and permanent Judges, the Bailiff and Deputy Bailiff, should be deployed more often in our courts than in sitting in the States where their experience and knowledge of local law is arguably less called upon.
+Le Patourel has described the medieval Jurats as 'the custodians of local customary law'.
+133 In more recent times, however, it is clear that the ascertainment of customary law on a particular point can be extremely difficult even for trained lawyers and then is usually subject to some debate.
+One can understand, therefore, why the reforms in Jersey, and those of 1950 and 1964 in Guernsey, now require the judges to determine and apply the law rather than the Jurats.
+While the appointment of lawyers from outside the Channel Islands to sit as judges in both the Royal Court and the Court of Appeal is an extremely useful resource, there is, however, the danger of the local law subtly changing as a result.
+135 Le Patourel expresses the opinion that the cessation of regular judicial visits by English judges in the Islands after 1331 was significant because it meant that 'local law was left to develop, unhindered, in its own way'.
+136 Some may argue, therefore, that our most senior and permanent judges, the Bailiff and Deputy Bailiff, should be deployed more often in our courts than in sitting in the States where their experience and knowledge of local law is arguably less called upon.
+137